omnistrate-oss/saasbuilder/README.md

 #### Why do I need to specify an environment type?

-SaaSBuilder runs in an environment scope.
+CustomerPortal runs in an environment scope.
 The services and subscription plans that are made available to the users depend on the environment type that you specify when running the application.
-SaaSBuilder supports DEV, STAGING, QA, CANARY, PRIVATE and PROD environment types.
+CustomerPortal supports DEV, STAGING, QA, CANARY, PRIVATE and PROD environment types.
 User sign-ups are supported in _PROD_, while other environments are meant for internal use.

 Learn more about environments [here](https://docs.omnistrate.com/operate-guides/pipelines/)